 - Optimize revenue collection in compliance with established policies for a turnstile-free honor system, Title VI inclusion, and ADA accessibility.

-Customers also told me that when mechanical validators malfunction or run out of ink, they are left with an unvalidated ticket.
+Customers also shared their concern that when mechanical validators malfunction or run out of ink, they are left with an unvalidated ticket.
 With a no-time-stamp ticket, they worry whether a fare-enforcement officer will believe them or impose a fine.
 These factors can influence customers to consider competing alternatives like ride-hailing apps.

 Accelerating the All-in-One App

-To tell customers about this new, more convenient way to pay, we prepared a high-impact communication campaign spanning social and news media, stations, ticket vending machines, and light rail trains.
+To tell customers about this new, more convenient way to pay, we prepared a high-impact communication campaign spanning the website, social and news media, stations, ticket vending machines, and the interior advertising spaces on light rail trains.

-On-board light rail trains, interior vehicle cards promote the availability of daily digital tickets in the app.
-These cards, seen by customers while riding light rail, are an important way to inform customers in an environment where they have ample time to read the message, get the app, and familiarize themselves with the new fare payment option.
+Platform displays, ticket vending machine screens, and interior advertising cards on light rail trains let customers know that they can pay fares conveniently using the app on their phone.
+The interior cards, seen by customers while riding light rail, are an important way to inform customers in an environment where they have ample time to read the message, download the app, and familiarize themselves with the new fare payment option.

 To ensure that staff who regularly interact with customers are informed of the new enhancement, an updated tariff bulletin provides essential information for light rail fare enforcement officers, bus operators, train conductors, ticket office personnel, and other frontline staff.